arobson/rabbot/README.md

  * persistent 		true|false		a.k.a. persistent delivery, messages saved to disk
  * alternate 		"alt.exchange"	define an alternate exchange
  * publishTimeout	2^32			timeout in milliseconds for publish calls to this exchange
+ * replyTimeout		2^32			timeout in milliseconds to wait for a reply
  * limit 			2^16			the number of unpublished messages to cache while waiting on connection

 ### addQueue( queueName, [options], [connectionName] )